scrabbletank/farhome-rules/rulesdoc.md

 When a weakened creature hits with any attack or maneuver, all wounds are replaced with wound dice.

 ## Terms

+##### Heavy
+This weapon is extremely heavy and can only be used in an attack or maneuver once per turn.

 ##### Finesse
 This weapon can use either Strength or Dexterity for attack rolls.